jessica3710/jessica3710/README.md

 ### Who am I?
 - My name's Jessica Zheng
 - Currently in my freshman year studying Software Engineering at the University of Waterloo
-- Passionate about coding, sports and photography
+- Besides coding, passionate about sports and photography
+- Currently learning Android Development in Java & Kotlin!
 <!-- tools, languages, frameworks -->

 Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/jessica3710/) and find my website [here](https://jessicazheng.com)